smartdevicelink/sdl_app_library_guides/docs/Video Streaming for Navigation Apps/Menus/index.md

 # Video Streaming Menu
 When building a video-streaming navigation application, you can choose to create a custom menu using your own UI or use the built-in SDL menu system.
 The SDL menu allows you to display a menu structure so users can select menu options or submenus.
-For more information about the SDL menu system, see @![iOS][menus](https://smartdevicelink.com/en/guides/iOS/displaying-a-user-interface/main-menu/)!@ @![android, javaSE, javaEE] [menus](https://smartdevicelink.com/en/guides/android/displaying-a-user-interface/main-menu/) !@.
+For more information about the SDL menu system, see @![iOS][menus](https://smartdevicelink.com/en/guides/iOS/displaying-a-user-interface/main-menu/)!@ @![android][menus](https://smartdevicelink.com/en/guides/android/displaying-a-user-interface/main-menu/)!@.
 It's recommended to use the built-in SDL menu system to have better performance, automatic driver distraction support - such as list limitations and text sizing, and more.

 To open the SDL built-in menu from your video streaming UI, see 'Opening the Built-In Menu' below.